Skip to main content

 Child Support: Determining Parents' Income

-One touchstone of state guidelines for setting child support is that the final support award is "income driven" -- determined primarily by the income of the parties.
-Therefore, it's very important that parents understand what funds can be considered "income" under the child support guidelines.
-It's very important for parents to understand what funds are excluded from the definition of income.
+Because the basic child support obligation is based on income, parents must understand what funds can be considered income under the child support guidelines.
+It's also essential for parents to understand what funds are excluded from income.

 Determining Income for Purposes of Child Support